Guthen/guthscp096/README.md

 Otherwise, check the configured sounds paths in the configuration menu.

+### "Which PlayerModel should I use?"
+You are not limited to a particular Player Model but if you want a good one, try [this](https://steamcommunity.com/sharedfiles/filedetails/?id=958509894) one.

 ## Legal Terms
 This addon is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and is based on [SCP-173](http://scp-wiki.wikidot.com/scp-173) by "Moto42".
 The weapon's view model is not mine and is made by [Vinrax](https://steamcommunity.com/id/vinrax ).